Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

 - Basic selectors:

-- Flexbox and Grid: To create responsive designs.
+- Flexbox and Grid: To create responsive layouts.

 - Basic animations:

 Recommendation: If you are looking for a platform to practice simple HTML and CSS exercises, visit Frontend Mentor.
-It offers projects with different levels of difficulty and examples that you can replicate and improve, it helps me a lot.
+It offers projects with different difficulty levels and examples that you can replicate and improve; it helped me a lot.

 JavaScript is the essential programming language for web development.
-It's what brings static pages to life by allowing for interactivity, animations and dynamic content updates.
+It brings static pages to life by enabling interactivity, animations, and dynamic content updates.

 Key concepts explained:

-- Variables: They allow you to store data that may change during the execution of the program.
+- Variables: They allow storing data that can change during program execution.
 Example:

-Let allows you to change the value, while Const defines constant values.
+let allows changing the value, while const defines constant values.

 - Functions: Sets of instructions that execute when called.
 Example:

-- DOM (Document Object Model): Hierarchical structure that represents the content of a web page.
+- DOM (Document Object Model): Hierarchical structure representing the content of a web page.
 Using JavaScript, we can manipulate HTML elements:

-- Promises and Asynchrony: They make it easy to handle asynchronous operations, such as HTTP requests:
+- Promises and Asynchrony: They facilitate handling asynchronous operations, such as HTTP requests:

 3. React: Building Dynamic User Interfaces

-React is a JavaScript library that simplifies the creation of user interfaces using reusable components.
+React is a JavaScript library that simplifies creating user interfaces through reusable components.

 Key concepts explained: